Frontier Sculpture & Monuments

 Barnes

-Nobody considered Britain's obelisks before, preferring to regard
+Nobody considered Britain's obelisks before, preferring to

 has roughly